FastGitORG/document/en-us/tos.md

 # Term of Service

-In the following article, the pronoun "we", "our" represents FastGit.
+In the following article, the pronoun "we" represents FastGit.

 ## Bottom Line